CDRXavier/XpandShield/XpandShield_MK1/README.txt

 XpandShield
 Expansion Shield with multiple I/O for Arduino boards.
 Arduboy-compatiable pins.

 MK1_2 is the shield shown in the pictures (on Hackster and elsewhere).
-MK1_3 is a MK1_2, except that the TP4056 is now a surface mount module (instead of a breakout), along with a few other components.
+MK1_3 is a MK1_2, except that the TP4056 module is now a surface mount MAX1811 (instead of a breakout), along with a few other components.
 Mk1_2 is a small shield with no battery circuit and no expansion area.
 MK1_1_2 is a large shield with no battery circuit but a expanded expansion area.

 ______
 To Do

-Update the PCB to use Max1811.
+None! :)
 ______
 Components